How to Write Effective Blog Posts

 Words on a page are like clay in the hands of a potter.
 You need the lump of clay (your first unabashed draft) first, and only after that do you shape it.
 Many writers want to edit as they write, but that’s a rookie mistake.
 Writers always get the best results when they quickly write what is at the top of their mind, then revise it later.
 Writing style and voice emerge in the process of revision.

-It’s not my purpose to tell you how to write here.
+It’s not my purpose to teach you how to write here.
 You already know how to write a sentence and a paragraph, and I offer research and writing techniques in the Bonus Content for this Step.
 However, a blog post has a particular pattern, and you want your sentences and paragraphs to fall within that pattern.
 Why?
 Because readers have expectations, and you want your writing to be reader-centric.
 You want to present your ideas in a structured way.

 The Blog Post Pattern